 RYA teens once told Cynthia she was " 60 going on 16", and it seems true!
 This young at heart facilitator likes gardening, singing, writing music and poetry, is a lay minister at her church and is proud to have been a co-founder of RYA.
 Professionally, she is a social worker, with many years of experience working with families, adolescents, couples, individuals, and geriatric clients.
 She and her partner of 18 years were married at UUCR in 2013, shortly after marriage equality became legal in Maryland.

-Yvette's story is pure adventure.
-Starting out as a student journalist in Arkansas, she became a grammar geek, in both English and Spanish.
-Feeling a strong pull toward Spain after studying abroad and earning her bachelors in journalism and Spanish, she moved to Madrid in 2007.
-During five years there, she taught English to kids, joined a queer expat community and enjoyed the Spanish life.
-After moving to Maryland in 2012, Yvette looked for a way to work with LGBTQ youth and found RYA.
-Since then, she has volunteered as the social media manager for RYA.
-She was a program assistant for the Safe Spaces Project, where she managed social media and organized a network for LGBTQ youth-serving programs across the country.
-She continues to work in nonprofit communications and marketing in Washington, DC.
+Yvette says she is "from Arkansas" but has spent much of her life traveling and has lived in California, New Mexico, Arkansas, Barcelona, Madrid, Maryland, and DC.
+After earning her bachelor's in journalism and Spanish from the University of Arkansas, she moved to Madrid in 2007.
+During five years there, she taught English to kids, joined a queer expat community, and enjoyed the Spanish life.
+After moving to Maryland in 2012, Yvette was looking for a way to work for an LGBTQ youth cause and found RYA.
+She volunteered as the social media manager for RYA and joined the Advisory Council in fall 2016.
+Professionally, she served as a program assistant for the Safe Spaces Project, an LGBTQ youth capacity building organization, and currently is the Communications Director of Byte Back, a digital inclusion nonprofit organization in Washington, DC.

 Stephani is a person with big dreams and aspirations.
 Her life goal is to actively participate in ending poverty through education.
 Stephani is currently pursuing a Master of Education with the University of Maryland.
 After completing her degree, she plans to teach social studies to middle and high school students from low-income families.
 Stephani found RYA in February of 2013 as a way to get some hands on experience with adolescents prior to applying to grad school.
 She found the experience so rewarding that even after getting accepted into grad school, she couldn't give up volunteering.
 Aside from changing the world, Stephani loves to travel, dance without skill, and conduct impromptu social research.